What Damages Are Available to Victims of Childhood Sexual Abuse?

 Sexual Abuse Non-Tangible Damages

-The court tends to identify non-tangible damages as highly subjective between victims and cases.
+The court tends to identify non-tangible damages as highly subjective between victims and their claims.
 Leaving the decision of what is or is not non-tangible damage up to the jury can be challenging, requiring strict guidelines from the judge.

 However, common types of non-tangible damages include: